mah0001/metadata-editor-docs-v2/documenting_geographic.md

 **LEGAL CONSTRAINTS**

-- **`Legal constraints`**
-  - **`Use limitation`**
-  - **`Access constraints`** Legal access constraints.
+- **`Legal constraints`** A metadata section that documents legal or regulatory limitations on the access to, or use of, the dataset or service.
+The purpose is to inform users of any intellectual property rights, licensing terms, privacy protections, access restrictions, and required citations or disclaimers associated with the resource.
+  - **`Use limitation`** A free-text description of limitations on the use of the resource imposed by law or policy.
+Examples: (i) "Restricted to academic research only."; (ii) "Licensed under Creative Commons Attribution 4.0 International (CC BY 4.0)." ; (iii) "Redistribution prohibited without prior written consent."
+  - **`Access constraints`** Describes legal constraints on accessing the dataset or service (e.g. due to privacy, confidentiality, or licensing).
 The ISO 19139 provides a controlled vocabulary.
 These are the access constraints applied to assure the protection of privacy or intellectual property, and any special restrictions or limitations on obtaining the resource.
-  - **`Use constraints`** Use constraints.
-To be entered as free text.
-Filling this element will depend on the resource that is described.
-As best practice recommended to fill this element, this is where terms of use, disclaimers, preferred citation or* even data limitations can be captured
+Common values from the controlled vocabulary are:
+    - copyright – Copyright-protected
+    - intellectualPropertyRights – IP rights apply
+    - license – License restrictions apply
+    - privacy – Limited to protect personal or sensitive information
+    - confidential – Only authorized users may access
+    - restricted – Access limited for other reasons
+    - otherRestrictions – Other restrictions apply
+    - unrestricted – No legal access constraints
+  - **`Use constraints`** Describes how the data may or may not be used, usually entered as free text.
+While Access constraints controls who can access, Use constraints controls what users can do with the data once accessed.
+Typical content:
+    - Terms of use
+    - Disclaimers
+    - Preferred citations
+    - Attribution requirements
+    - Data limitations (if legal in nature)
+   Examples: (9) "Users must cite the source when publishing results."; (ii) "Not for navigation or emergency use."; (iii) "Use of data is subject to the terms described at https://example.org/license"
   - **`Other constraints`** Any other legal restrictions and legal prerequisites for accessing and using the resource or metadata.
+Use cases include:
+    - Mandatory citation format
+    - Mandated attribution wording
+    - Data sharing policies
+    - Jurisdiction-specific legal notes

 **RESOURCE FORMAT`**